valancej/documentation/_posts/continuous-deployment/2014-09-03-deployment-with-custom-scripts.md

 ---
-title: Deploy via Custom Scripts
+title: Deploy via Custom Script
 layout: page
 tags:
   - deployment
+  - custom
   - scripts
 categories:
   - continuous-deployment
 ---
+A custom script deployment is useful if your deployment requires additional or custom commands that is not available with some of Codeship's [integrated deployment]({{ site.baseurl }}/continuous-deployment/) options.

-Script deployment is useful to define your custom deployment commands or execute another task after or prior to a deployment.
+A custom script deployment is also useful when you need to execute another task after or prior to a deployment.
 For example:

 ```shell
 # execute rake tasks